 - What costs and time are needed (and available) to achieve the modernization goals?

 - What are the current software architecture and ecosystem (how many systems do you have, how they are connected, which of them do you replace, where are the data sources)?

 Preparing budget and timeline

-The budget preparation and the timeline have to both flexible and realistic.
+The budget preparation and the timeline have to be both flexible and realistic.
 Expectations to make the change quickly can ruin the whole preparation and effort of people making the modernization.
-The typical considerations when making the transformation are related to the product fit (how the solution fit to the needs), overall cost of ownership (not only the cost of license or development, but overall cost by the years), technology currency and the implementation time.
+The typical considerations when making the transformation are related to the product fit (how the solution fit to the needs), the overall cost of ownership (not only the cost of license or development but overall cost by the years), technology currency and the implementation time.

 Approaches to legacy software modernization